manistiwari31/process-id/README.md

 Process Manager

-A command-line tool for managing processes on Linux based on their names and optionally killing them.
+Process Manager is a command-line tool for managing processes on Linux based on their names and optionally killing them.
 Features

     List all running processes.